 The Advantage Of Growing Your Vegetables

 There is nothing like picking fresh produce from your garden.
 There are no chemicals or pesticides that could be harmful to you and your family.
 Fresh fruit always has a better taste than store-bought produce.
 Your harvest was never in a greenhouse or handled by pickers, shipping companies, or grocery stores.
-But mainly, they are better because "you planted them, and they grew."Another advantage to growing your vegetables is that in today's economy, produce prices are at an all-time high.
+But mainly, they are better because "you planted them, and they grew."Another advantage to growing your vegetables is that produce prices are at an all-time high in today's economy.

 You can also read up on pickling and preservative methods and recipes.
 There are many ways to store your fresh produce.
 Instead, you can freeze or even dehydrate your harvest; you will save money and eat fresh food throughout the year.
 Another advantage to your garden is peace of mind.
 The relaxation and self-satisfaction you feel when you see your tomatoes turning red or your peppers hanging all over your plants.
-You have company for dinner, and you go out and pick a fresh squash; what envy they have for you.
+You have company for dinner and pick a fresh squash; what envy they have for you.